RNA Library

-- Straightforward & low-cost synthesis of follow-up libraries through our REAL Database technology
+- Straightforward & affordable synthesis of hit follow-up libraries by parallel chemistry

 - Medicinal chemistry support enhanced with on-site broad ADME/T panel